filipmeszaros/JavaScriptCourse/tests/Playwright.md

 `Action` - Action that was provided for each step
 `After` - State and screenshot of the state after our action
 Along with network tab, and other useful things for each line of code.

+## Reporting
+Playwright offers multiple reportings which shows test details, possibly even with screenshots and videos or traces.
+Reporting can be set up in Playwright configuration or via `--reporting=<reporter>` parameter, and can be one of:
+* `list`   - prints one test in one line (default for non-CI)
+* `line`   - uses single line to report last test and prints only failures (does not spam so much)
+* `html`   - renders HTML page that can contain even screenshots, videos, traces
+* `dot`    - shortest one.
+Uses dot for each test (default for CI)
+* `allure` - 3rd party reporter for which you need to install Allure first
+* `blob`   - contains all details about tests and can be used to produce any other reports
+* `json`   - produces JSON object with test results
+* `junit`  - produces a JUnit-style XML report
+* `github` - reporter to get automatic failure annotations when running in GitHub actions
+* Other third party reporters, see: https://playwright.dev/docs/test-reporters